 - Common Yarrow: Another natural cold remedy helpful in reducing fever and flu symptoms.
 It is taken as a tea, often with elderflower and peppermint.
 The flower petals are made into a cream to treat cuts.

-- Feverfew: It reduce fevers and helps prevent muscle spasms in herbal tea form.
-Chewing 5 leaves everyday is suggested for those who suffer from headaches and even migraines.
+- Feverfew: It reduces fevers and helps prevent muscle spasms in herbal tea form.
+Chewing 5 leaves every day is suggested for those who suffer from headaches and even migraines.

 - Horehound: Used as a sore throat remedy and is often mixed with honey.

 - Peppermint: Crushed leaves added to boiling water is a wonderful air freshener and is very efficient as an inhalant to loosen phlegm.
-The mint plant comes in a large variety is is also also used for food flavoring..
+The mint plant comes in a large variety is also used for food flavoring.

-- Echinacea Purpurea also known as Purple Coneflower: It is used as an immune system stimulant when steeped in water, .
+- Echinacea Purpurea also was known as Purple Coneflower: It is used as an immune system stimulant when steeped in water.

-- St. John’s Wort: Often prescribed as herbal remedy for depression because of its sedative properties..
+- St. John’s Wort: Often prescribed as an herbal remedy for depression because of its sedative properties.

 - Thyme: Used in a variety of food recipes.
-As an herbal tea with honey added, it relieves a sore throat and and/or scratchy cough.
+As an herbal tea with honey added, it relieves a sore throat and/or a scratchy cough.

 - Valerian: The root has sedative properties used to treat anxiety.
 In a creme variation, it can be used for acne and skin rashes.

 There are many other herbs to treat you and your loved ones but this gives you a good idea of the possibilities to grow a very practical herb medicine “cabinet” for quick solutions to various ailments.